-I’ve been trying to stay out of the conversation regarding sexual harassment at Uber and beyond, mainly because I think that putting attention on toxic behavior only serves to amplify it.
+I’ve been trying to stay out of the conversation regarding sexual harassment in the workplace and beyond, mainly because I think that putting attention on toxic behavior only serves to amplify it.
 I also don’t have any direct solutions, since it appears that harassment persists despite company policies and procedures to eradicate that behavior.

-But after reading the recent news of several prominent male VCs sexually harassing female founders, and rereading the accounts of repeated harassment endured by ex-Uber employee, Susan J. Fowler, I decided to write this post.
+But after reading the recent news of several prominent male VCs sexually harassing female founders, I decided to write this post.
 My hope is that those who read this will implement the lessons I offer, in an effort to create healthier and safer workplace cultures.

 While women have certainly made enormous strides towards being treated equally over the last half century, there is still work to be done.
 In general, women are treated very differently in the business world.
 Period.
 This can express itself as harassment (1 in 3 women are sexually harassed).
 It also takes the form of women being treated unfairly in terms of pay and promotion (women earn 80% of what men earn on average).

 I don’t feel qualified to address the greater problem of the mistreatment of women by men, or the social and psychological foundations of that behavior.
 Attempting to tackle the ubiquitous global issues of sexism, gender bias, and violence towards women feels overwhelming.
 Instead, I will discuss some of the key leverage points that all business leaders can focus on in order to create a culture of dignity and respect where everyone feels safe.